gornes/IntroToDS/doc/section1.rst

    by hour) while the color indicates the data completeness of each turnstile: whiter colors indicate locations with more missing data.

-We, as the reader may, wonder if this missing data could affect in anyway our previous study.
-We are not completely sure, but we think that given the way we performed our analysis it could happen that the results are affected: the downtown station data, which also correspond to the group of stations with higher ridership, is contributing to increase the median "entries by hour" that we calculate, as they are located in the higher values side of the ridership distribution.
+We wonder, as the reader also may, if this missing data could affect in anyway our previous study.
+We are not completely sure, but we think that given the way we performed our analysis it could happen that the results were affected: the downtown station data, which also correspond to the group of stations with higher ridership, is contributing to increase the median "entries by hour" that we calculated, as they are located in the higher values side of the ridership distribution.
 What happens if the stations in this locations are also the ones that tend to have more rainy days?
 We didn't believe this was the case, but just to be sure we created the